aswin-asokan/FlutterFly/task5/README.md

 # Pocket Dresses
 Welcome to the Pocket Dresses Flutter project!
 This repository contains the source code built during our workshop.
+The database used for this project is Hive.

 ## Working Features
 * Registration: Sign up to create an account.